KutsikAlexander/PISES/README.md

 - Add some chemical elements into your star via clicks
 - Big mass can ignite some nuclear reactions
 - Nuclear fusion produce energy/temperature
-- Nuclear fusion consume mass of some isotop and produce another (heavier) isotop
+- Nuclear fusion consume mass of some isotope and produce another (heavier) isotope
 - Each nuclear reaction has temperature threshold
 - Unlock new elements via nuclear reaction which produce this elements
 - Star has minimum temperature which is demand on its mass (bigger mass -> bigger minimum temperature) and elements in it.